 After an initial trial at Maze Hill Pottery Lisa Hammond asked if I was willing to move to Devon to work as her Apprentice.
 Maddy Carragher and Phil Rhodes had been developing Kigbeare Manor Farm into studios with a gallery space.
-During the set up of the new studio in Devon I was introduced to Brian Dickinson.
+During the setup I was introduced to Brian Dickinson.
 Brian came and spent the best part of a 2 weeks with us at Kigbeare to build the oil fired soda kiln.
-Brian talked me through a lot with the process and ideas of building the kiln but also offered me further advice with making well thrown pots to support me in my apprenticeship with Lisa.
-I'm very grateful for the time Brian gave me and I cannot thank him enough.
-I would strongly advise you to take a look at his work, the forms are exquisite and he has a fantastic eye for detail in his finishing, decorating and glazing.
+For the following years Brian advised and guided me through processes from throwing techniques and glaze chemistry to kiln building.
+I'm very grateful for the time Brian gave me and I cannot thank him enough, it just added to the wealth of knowledge and teachings I was receiving from Lisa.

-My apprenticeship started with making mugs and pulling handles, over and over again repeating the same form and becoming as familiar as possible with the process.
+My apprenticeship started with making mugs and pulling handles, over and over again, repeating the same form and becoming to become as familiar with the process as possible.
 Not too much time later Lisa was challenging me with new forms and giving me new responsibility's in producing her ware.
 My time with Lisa taught me so much about life as a potter and the running of a busy functioning pottery.
 From the simple things of where to order materials and how they change over time depending on where they are sourced, to the timing of the ware in its production as everything is raw glazed.
 Then down to the process of selling the ware at shows and events.
 An incredible experience to be lucky enough to be a part of and to have the fantastic support from all at Kigbeare.